kwertyops/byte-of-python/src/boolean_relational_logical.md

 `True` **if either boolean expression is true**, otherwise `False`.

-Such as "I completed homework **or** read a book" evaluates as `True` if you have done one or the other or both.
+"I completed homework **or** read a book" evaluates as `True` if you have done one or the other or both.
 </td>

 <td>